Lt-Col. D.L.A. Gibbs

 (Quoted in The Iron Duke, Feb 1945, 50)

-The high rate of officer causalities in the Normandy campaign resulted in a shortage of battalion commanders in the British Army.
+The high rate of officer casualties in the Normandy campaign resulted in a shortage of battalion commanders in the British Army.
 To find replacements, 21st Army Group headquarters often relied on older qualified senior officers previously stationed in the United Kingdom.
 When Lieutenant-Colonel Richard Burbury of the was killed on D-Day and second-in-command Major J.E.S.
 Stone was wounded at the end of June, the South Lancashire Regiment needed a new commanding officer.

 Continue reading